What is a Design System and Why You Need One?

 A pattern library is a repository of reusable components and user interface design elements.
 It is a sub-component of the Design System.
 A pattern library is essentially a collection of design elements that appear multiple times on a website.

-Style Guide- A Style Guide is another sub-component of the Design System that emphasises visual presentation and determines how products should look.
+Style Guide- A Style Guide is another sub-component of the Design System that emphasizes visual presentation and determines how products should look.
 Colors, fonts, brand attributes, and logos are all part of it.

 Design System Examples